/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Historical Performance

-The combination of diversified, actively managed, senior-secured loan collateral along with sound securitization structures has resulted in favorable historical ratings performance.
-According to Standard & Poor’s, CLO 1.0s (CLOs that were issued before the GFC) exhibited strong credit performance during the financial crisis and produced a very small number of lifetime defaults.
-CLO 2.0s (CLOs issued after the GFC) feature numerous additional credit improvements compared to their pre-crisis counterparts.
+The combination of diversified, actively managed, senior-secured loan collateral and robust securitization structures has led to favorable historical ratings performance.
+According to Standard & Poor’s, CLO 1.0s (those issued before the GFC) performed well during the financial crisis, with minimal lifetime defaults.
+CLO 2.0s (those issued post-GFC) feature numerous additional credit enhancements beyond those in pre-crisis vintages.

 The combination of diversified, actively managed, senior-secured loan collateral along with sound securitization structures has resulted in favorable historical ratings performance.